-Bill and Amendment request forms are available here: http://intranet/Pages/Member-Information0420-4061.aspx
+Bill and Amendment request forms are available here: http://intranet/Pages/Member-

-LEGISLATO R DRAFT REQUEST
+Information0420-4061.aspx

-2018 Session (max. of 2 requests for Rep. and 1 request for Sen. by Nov.
-21, 2017)

-2019 Session Request Date:
+2018 Session (max. of 2 requests for for Sen. by Nov.
+21, 2017) Rep. and 1 request 2019 Session Request Date: Legislator: Phone: Legislator's Staff: Phone: PLEASE PROVIDE THE FOLLOWING INF FORMATION FOR THIS REQUEST: PROBLEM (describe the problem; attach any additional information) OF NODELIN (describe the problem, attach any additional information) PROPOSED SOLUTION TO THE PRO

-Legislator: Phone:

-Legislator's Staff: Phone:

-PLEASE PROVIDE THE FOLLOWING INFORMATION FOR THIS REQUEST:

-PROPOSED SOLUTION TO THE PROBLEM

-HAS THIS BEEN INTRODUCED IN A PRIOR SESSION?
-Year Bill #